Average Farm Business Income

 Source: Table 5

-The Scottish Farm Business Income ( FBI) publication provides farm business level estimates of average incomes for the accounting year 2015-16, which relates to the 2015 crop year.
+The Scottish Farm Business Income (FBI) publication provides farm business level estimates of average incomes for the accounting year 2016‑17, which relates to the 2016 crop year.
 Other financial indicators, such as productivity and financial strength, are also presented.

-From the Farm Business Survey, 36 per cent of farm businesses made a loss and more than half of farm businesses (59 per cent) generated income roughly equivalent to less than the minimum agricultural wage ( MAW), per hour of unpaid labour.
-This latter figure has increased by 11 percentage points compared to the previous year.
+From the Farm Business Survey (FBS), 23 per cent of farm businesses made a loss and less than half of farm businesses (45 per cent) generated income roughly equivalent to less than the minimum agricultural wage (MAW), per hour of unpaid labour.
+This latter figure has decreased by 14 percentage points compared to the previous year.

 There is a problem